Leon Fleisher papers

 Language of Materials

 Materials primarily in English.
-Includes some programs and clippings in French, German, Italian, Dutch, Chinese, Korean, and Japanese.
+Includes some programs and clippings in French, German, Italian, Dutch, Chinese, Korean, Japanese, Hebrew, Spanish, and Portuguese.
 A few letters in French.

 Conditions Governing Access